The Petit Lenormand deck is available now. Limited stock

 Objects

-Objects charged with emotion and associated with emotional tensions.
+Objects imbued with emotion and associated with emotional tensions.

 • Messages, letters, or written exchanges reread during disputes